Renew A Comodo SSL Certificate

 Comodo SSL Certificate Renewal: Frequently Asked Questions (FAQs)

 What happens to the time left on my old SSL certificate when I renew?

-The time carries over-up to three months.
-That's why maximum validity is 27 months.
+The time carries over-up to one month.
+That's why maximum validity is 13 months.
 This is done to get people to renew earlier.
 Bad things happen when you wait to renew.